Copyright and re-use of materials

 In the event the information is releasable, we will let you know in our response letter whether the information is reusable under the OGL or alternatively, if third party intellectual property/copyright prohibits the council from authorising the material for re-use.

 In the event the information is releasable, you will need to submit a separate application for re-use as described above.
 This is because the council does not have the authority to permit re-use of materials where intellectual property and copyright is vested in a third party and each application for re-use must be assessed on a case by case basis to determine if third party rights apply.

 If you are dissatisfied with the handling of a request for re-use by the council, or need the council to review its decision on charging, licensing, refusal or any other aspect of the council's response, you should write to:

-Assistant Director of Legal and Democratic Services,
+Head of Legal Services and Democratic Services,

 Bury, BL9 0SW.